 Over the past few months, the primary economic concern affecting US and global markets has shifted from COVID-19 to inflation, which is at its highest point in generations.
 Global supply chain issues and the war between Russia and Ukraine have exacerbated inflationary pressures, especially for fuel, food and fertilizer.
 The US Consumer Price Index jumped 8.5% in March 2022 compared to March 2021.
 Combined with a 3.6% domestic unemployment rate, it appears that the Federal Reserve's easing money policy will rapidly reverse.
-Projections predict multiple 0.50% rate increases to the Target Federal Funds Rate during 2022, followed by more 0.25% rate increases into 2023.
+Projections predict continued rate increases during 2022 with the Target Federal Funds Rate reaching 3.25%.
+These higher rates are expected remain through 2023.
+The first cut in rates in not expected until the end of 2023 or later.

-Farmers in the Association's territory utilize risk management tools, such as federally-sponsored crop insurance programs and forward futures, options contracts, to mitigate risk and enhance margins.
+Farmers in the Association's territory utilize risk management tools, such as federally sponsored crop insurance programs and forward futures, options contracts, to mitigate risk and enhance margins.
 The Association's portfolio continues to be supported by strong credit quality, adequate levels of capital, low advance rates, and diversification.

-With a favorable lending package, we are prepared to experience steady growth in the years ahead.
-We will continue to work with our borrowers as all market segments make corrections with minimal restructuring.
-We will also continue to work within our policies and procedures to mitigate any risk that may arise.
-The Association's remaining 2022 goal will be to increase its presence in the agricultural and rural credit market and uphold its position as the premier agricultural lender for the area.
-The Association intends to maintain the same emphasis on providing sound, constructive, short-, intermediate- and long-term credit to the agricultural and rural sector within its territory.
+With a favorable lending package, the Association is prepared to experience steady growth in the years ahead.
+The Association will continue to work with our borrowers as all market segments make corrections with minimal restructuring.
+The Association will also continue to work within our policies and procedures to mitigate any risk that may arise.
+A goal of 2022 will be to increase its presence in the agricultural and rural credit market and uphold the position as the premier agricultural lender for the area, while maintaining the same emphasis on providing sound, constructive, short-, intermediate- and long-term credit to the agricultural and rural sector within its territory.